-Researchers and officials can test and implement strategies that not only bring down health risks but might improve the system overall, including making it less crowded, more streamlined and possibly even addressing some of its financial challenges.
+Researchers and officials can test and implement strategies that not only bring down health risks but might improve the system overall, including making it less crowded, more streamlined and possibly even addressing some of the financial challenges.

-In the meantime, for the drivers spraying hand sanitiser at Bosman and ranks like it around the country, changes are possible but difficult.
+In the meantime, for the drivers spraying hand sanitiser at Bosman, and ranks like it around the country, changes are possible, but difficult.

-Charles says that even though some commuters have trouble complying, “we as people; if we can follow the rules, we can win this”.
+Charles says that even though some commuters have trouble complying “we as people, if we can follow the rules, we can win this”.